-Calculations in low dimensions show that the scheme $\mathcal{U}^{\text{naive}}$ is not flat.
-Our goal is to add some extra explicit relations that cut out the flat closure of $\mathcal{U}^{\text{naive}}$.
-The flat closure of $\mathcal{U}^{\text{naive}}$ is isomorphic to $\mathcal{U},$ because both of the schemes are flat and have the same generic fiber.
-Then these additional relations, together with $I^{\rm naive}$, give explicit equations that describe an open subset around the “worst” point of our local model $ \Mloc(\Lambda)$.
+Observe that the point $\mathbb{L}$ is fixed by the action of the group scheme $\mathcal{G}^{0}$ and so its our worst point.
+Thus, $ \mathcal{U}$ is an open neighborhood around the worst point $\mathbb{L}$.
+Then these additional relations, together with $I^{\rm naive}$, give explicit equations that describe an open subset around the worst point of our local model $ \Mloc(\Lambda)$.

 We introduce some notation that will help us defining those relations.
 We first rewrite our matrix $X := (x_{ij})_{1 \leq i,j \leq d} $ as follows:

 where $E_i \in \Mat_{(n-r) \times (n-r)}$, $ O_j \in \Mat_{(n-r) \times l} $, $ B_{\ell} \in \Mat_{l \times (n-r)}$ and $ A \in \Mat_{l \times l}$.
 We denote by $\mathcal{O}[X]$ the polynomial ring over $\mathcal{O},$ with variables the entries of the matrix $X.$ We also write $J_m$ for the unit antidiagonal matrix of size $m$,